jessepav/libgdx-wiki-old/File-handling.md

 In the case of absolute file handle, the file has to be exactly where the full path points.
 In `/some_dir/subdir/` of the current drive on Windows or the exact path on linux, MacOS and Android.

-FileHandle instances are passed to methods of classes the are responsible for reading and writing data.
+FileHandle instances are passed to methods of classes they are responsible for reading and writing data.
 E.g. a FileHandle needs to be specified when loading an image via the Texture class, or when loading an audio file via the Audio module.

 ## Listing and Checking Properties of Files ##
 Sometimes it is necessary to check for the existence of a specific file or list the contents of a directory.
 FileHandle provides methods to do just that in a concise way.